-a.
-Section 439 Is Exclusive.
-Section 439 is the exclusive means for creating a right of survivorship in joint accounts.
+- a.
+Section 439 [now Section 113.151] Is Exclusive.
+Section 439 [now Section 113.151] is the exclusive means for creating a right of survivorship in joint accounts.
 The Stauffer court concluded that "the Legislature has replaced the various legal theories which have been used to determine the existence of a right of survivorship in a joint account with section 439."
-801 S. W. 2d at 863.
-Thus, even though Section 46 may otherwise seem to apply to multi-party accounts, Stauffer says it doesn't.
+801 S. W. 2d at 863.7 Thus, even though Section 111.001 may otherwise seem to apply to multi-party accounts, Stauffer says it doesn't. - b.

-b.
 There Must Be a Written Agreement Signed by the Decedent.
-Justice Hecht stated that Section 439 of the Texas Probate Code was derived from Section 6-104(a) of the Uniform Probate Code, which reads:
+Justice Hecht stated that Section 439 of the Texas Probate Code [now Section 113.151 of the Estates Code] was derived from Section 6-104(a) of the Uniform Probate Code, which reads: